V3lectronics/SPIRIT/CONTRIBUTING.md

 6. If you add new components or replace existing ones, please ensure you read the [wiki article about new components](https://github.com/V3lectronics/SPIRIT/wiki/Suggesting-new-parts)

-7. SMD resistors, capacitors and other components that come in very small packages have to be preferably 0805 (if available) or larger.
+7. SMD resistors, capacitors and other components that come in very small packages have to be preferably 0603 (if available) or larger.
+Please use Panasonic components if available, if not use Yageo, if both are unavailable use whatever you think is reasonable.

-8. When adding new components in KiCad please be sure to properly annotate them in the schematics and use the update PCB from schematic tool.
+8. When adding new components in KiCad please be sure to properly annotate them in the schematics and use the update PCB from schematic tool. the schematics and PCB must be in sync at all times!

-The schematics and PCB must be in sync at all times!
+9. All new components should have a Value, Datasheet, MPN field with the correct information filled in.
+(See power schematic for examples).

-9. Please use the newest major release of KiCad.
+10. Please use the newest major release of KiCad.

-10. When adding new components make sure to add: symbols, footprints, 3D models.
+11. When adding new components make sure to add: symbols, footprints, 3D models.
 If it's a complex change and you're not sure if the components are the correct ones, it is ok to add them in a follow up PR.

-11. Avoid massive pull requests that are hard to review.
+12. Avoid massive pull requests that are hard to review.
 It is easier for everyone if you split your contribution into small, atomic pieces (within reason).

-12. Change only the files you need, e.g. if you made a change to the power schematic you probably don't have to make changes to audio.
+13. Change only the files you need, e.g. if you made a change to the power schematic you probably don't have to make changes to audio.

-13. Write all text in english.
+14. Write all text in english.

-14. Please make sure you understand at least the basics of how Git and pull requests work if you plan on using those for your contribution.
+15. Please make sure you understand at least the basics of how Git and pull requests work if you plan on using those for your contribution.

 # Tasks to do